oceanprotocol-archive/OEPs/12/README.md

 }
 ```

+A Workflow is a new type of Asset (a part of datasets, algorithms, etc.)*[]:
 You can find a complete DDO of type workflow in the [ddo.workflow.json example file](ddo.workflow.json).

 As a new kind of asset, the workflow details will be persisted inside a DDO in a new service of type "Workflow".
-Typically an Asset of type workflow, will include in the DDO:
+An Asset of type workflow, will include in the DDO the following information:

 * The Workflow model as part of the DDO.services array
 * The Workflow metadata as part of the existing Metadata service

-A workflow, as every DDO in Ocean, can be resolved using the assetId (DID).
+A workflow, as every DDO in Ocean, can be resolved using the Asset Id (DID).

 ### Publishing an Asset including Computing Services